d-herz/breaking-bad-quotes-client/README.md

 </p>

 <p align="left">
-NOTE: The page is currently down until a I migrate the server API to a suitable Heroku replacement :)
+NOTE: The page is currently down until the server API is migrated to a suitable Heroku replacement :)
 </p>

 <h3 align="left">Quick facts about this project:</h3>